 This species is listed in CITES Appendix II.
-To promote the conservation of all four subspecies, Molur et al. (2003) recommended several actions like habitat management, scientific research, population monitoring, viability analyses, implementation of extant conservation laws and public education, Given these recommendations a field survey was conducted within the range of S. v. nestor, the critically endangered subspecies (Rudran, 2007).
+To promote the conservation of all four subspecies, Molur et al. (2003) recommended several actions like habitat management, scientific research, population monitoring, viability analyses, implementation of extant conservation laws and public education, Given these recommendations a field survey was conducted within the range of S. v. nestor, the critically endangered subspecies (Rudran 2007).
 This survey confirmed that habitat loss due to deforestation was the most serious threat to S.v. nestor's survival.
-Meanwhile, there was growing awareness that the size of Sri Lanka's forests was inadequate for the country's environmental stability, and led to a Presidential decree that forest cover must be increased from 27% to 36% of the land area.
+Meanwhile, there was growing awareness that the size of Sri Lanka's forests was inadequate for the country's environmental stability, and led to a Presidential decree that forest cover must be increased from 27% to 36% of the land area (Rajapakse 2010, Yatwara 2011).
 The decree also stipulated the use of native species to increase forest cover.
+Hence, an excellent opportunity arose to study the food habits of Semnopithecus vetulus nestor, so that its food plants could be used to reforest degraded habitats (Rudran et al. 2013).

 While the above investigation was underway, interactions with people living around the study site revealed that increasing forest cover would not be possible without the support of impoverished local communities.
 Therefore, a comprehensive conservation awareness program was added to the research initiative.
 This program included a schools lecture and nature walk initiative to promote conservation awareness among the next generation of environmental stewards.
 It also included vocational training programs for adults to improve their opportunities for employment and income generation.
-The needs of community elders were addressed as well, through a health clinics initiative that provided medicines for old age problems like diabetes, hypertension, arthritis and spectacles and free cataract surgery for seniors with visual impairments.
+The needs of community elders were addressed as well, through a health clinics initiative that provided medicines for old age problems like diabetes, hypertension, arthritis and spectacles and free cataract surgery for